CritLoren/Yggdrasil-VR/README.md

 ![Narsil VR](/assets/1.5.2%20-%20Steam%20Banner.png)

-# What is Narsil?
+# What is Yggdrasil VR?

-Narsil VR is an ambitious curated mod list that seeks to overhaul and expand Skyrim VR to make it more balanced, challenging, varied, good-looking, and most importantly immersive while making sure it's playable on lower spec configurations with good performance!
+Yggdrasil VR is an ambitious curated mod list that seeks to overhaul and expand Skyrim VR to make it more balanced, challenging, varied, good-looking, and most importantly immersive while making sure it's playable on lower spec configurations with good performance!

 ## What is installed?